-Nordic walking is a sport originated in Finland.
-Previously, it was practiced by cross-country skiers when there was not enough snow.
+Nordic walking is a sport that comes from Finland.
+It was originally practiced by cross-country skiers when there was not enough snow.
 Nordic walking can be gentle, active or sporty.
-However, it should always be preceded by a warm-up because it is a sport that requires some effort from the legs and upper body muscles.
+However, it should always follow a warm-up because it is a sport that requires some effort from the legs and upper body muscles.

-This walk, practiced with walking poles allows one to develop a natural movement of arms, thanks to the two poles that support you.
-You can go faster and walk further.
-The upper part of your body and your legs are always moving, but it is not exhausting.
+This type of walk requires walking poles that allow an amplification of the natural movements of the arms, thanks to the support they bring.
+You can thus walk faster and further.
+The upper part of your body and your legs are always moving but it is not exhausting.

-Beginners can be instructed by guides on how to use the famous poles essential for Nordic walking.
-Then you then leave to discover the area, pacing up and down its trails, followed by giant steps after a little warm up.
-Dynamic and lively, the discipline can be practiced alone or in groups.
-The poles can be rented for the occasion from clubs.
+Beginners can be instructed by guides on how to use the famous poles essential to Nordic walking.
+You can then go and discover the area, pacing up and down its trails.
+Giant steps will quickly follow a little warm-up.
+Dynamic and entertaining, the discipline can be practiced alone or in groups.
+The poles can be rented in clubs for the occasion.
 Nordic walking can be done around Épinal which is an ideal area to start as it has an agreeable elevation and its landscapes are full of charm.